 Light Brown Med.
 Brown Dark Brown Black

-The colors shown above can vary depending on lighting, your computer settings and can vary between batches from the tannery.
-The med brown is darker than the light brown and dark brown is darker than med. brown.
+The med brown is darker and more "Red-Brown" than the light brown and dark brown is darker "Chocolate" color than med. brown.
 Colors are represented better on images of actual items.

 Bridle leather belts have solid brass, or Nickel over solid brass buckles, and come in 1-1/4", 1-1/2", and 1-3/4" widths.
 The Bridle leather is thick and supple 10-12 oz.(5/32" - 3/16") thick.
 This is the same Bridle leather that is used on the Bridle Leather Texas Ranger Belts.